-What is a gravity roller conveyor and how does it work?
+How does a gravity roller conveyor work?

 Although most rollers for gravity roller conveyor systems range from a diameter of 1.4 inches to 1.9 inches, 2.5-inch and 3.5-inch diameters also are available for extreme-duty applications.
 It’s easy to configure your system and buy online.
 Because of their lightweight, you can use gravity roller conveyors for either temporary or permanent installations.
 In addition, either permanent floor supports or temporary tripod-style stands are available.